 Make sure that your alarm has a cut out device, which triggers after no more than 20 minutes.
 After this the alarm should not sound again until manually reset.

 If you have a house alarm, please register it with us by emailing firstname.lastname@example.org, proving at least two keyholders who will be available to get the alarm disabled within 20 minutes of contact.

 You can also register your alarm with peace for a pound, who will hold your keyholder information.

 If you have a car alarm, please ensure the registered keeper details for the vehicle are up to date, and that you have included a phone number that you can be contacted on at all times.

 How to contact the service

-To report a noise complaint or for advice, call the Environmental Protection Team on 01273 294266 between 9am to 5pm, Monday to Friday.
+To report a noise complaint or for advice, contact the Environmental Protection Team through our online Environmental Health report form or call 01273 294266 between 9am and 5pm, Monday to Friday.